mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Motivation, Science and Technology
-Although Traveller has starships, FTL travel and psionic powers, it is basically a ‘hard science’ setting.
+Although Traveller has starships, FTL travel and psionic powers, it is basically a 'hard science' setting.
 This means that there should be a reason for everything, even if that reason is unknown or even incomprehensible to the players.